Destinations Greece The Cyclades Paros

 Must orderslow-cooked goat + fava + a carafe of white

-The 50+-year-old family institution in Drios on the east coast — a real village taverna in a quiet residential setting, almost no foreign tourists, the kind of place Greek families drive across the island for on a Sunday.
+The long-running family institution in Drios on the east coast — a real village taverna in a quiet residential setting, almost no foreign tourists, the kind of place Greek families drive across the island for on a Sunday.
 Honest Cycladic cooking, slow-cooked meats, a small garden at the back.
 The local Sunday-lunch destination from Naoussa.

-50+ years family-runDrios · east coastSunday lunch from Naoussa
+Long-running, family-runDrios · east coastSunday lunch from Naoussa

 Coffee & Casual